History of Kazakhstan: Cuman-Kipchak period

 In the eighth and ninth centuries, portions of southern Kazakhstan were conquered by Arabs who introduced Islam.
 The Oghuz Turks controlled western Kazakhstan from the ninth through the 11th centuries; and Turkic peoples of Kipchaks and Kimaks, controlled the east at roughly the same time.
 In turn the Cumans controlled western Kazakhstan from around the 12th century until the 1220s.
 Since then, those vast lands are came to be known as Dashti-Kipchak, or the Kipchak Steppe.

 During the ninth century the Qarluq confederation formed the Qarakhanid state, which conquered Transoxiana (the area north and east of the Oxus River, the present-day Amu Darya).
 Beginning in the early 11th century, the Qarakhanids fought constantly among themselves and with the Seljuk Turks to the south.
-The Qarakhanids, who had converted to Islam, were conquered in the 1130s by the Kara-Khitan (a Mongol people who moved west from North China).
+The Qarakhanids, who had converted to Islam, were conquered in the 1130s by the Kara-Khitan (moved west from North China).
 In the mid-12th century an independent state of Khorazm along the Oxus River broke away from the weakening Karakitai, but the bulk of the Kara-Khitan lasted until the Mongol invasion of Genghis Khan from 1219 to 1221.

-Mongol Empire
+Mongol Empire and Golden Horde

 During Mongol advancement into Desht-i-Kipchak lands, some Cuman-Kipchak leaders fought the advancing Mongols, but most joined them and came to constitute most of the military force of the Mongol Empire.

-After the partitioning of the empire in the latter 13th century, the western Mongol state called Golden Horde broke away from the unified empire.
-Kazakhstan was controlled by Golden Horde for more than 200 years.
+The local Kipchak nobility served the Mongols, while the common nomads made up a significant portion of the Mongol army, which, led by Batu Khan, began its campaign to conquer Eastern Europe in 1237.
+According to one version, it was due to these tribes that the mixed term "Tatar-Mongols" emerged.

+In the latter 13th century, the western part of the empire, ruled by Jochi (the eldest son of Genghis khan), broke away and established an independent Golden Horde.
+All of the later rulers of it came from Jochi lineage.

 During Uzbeg Khan's rule (1312–41), Islam was adopted as a state religion.

 According to the latest research of population genetics, mainly of autosomal markers and Y-chromosome polymorphism, it is believed that during the 13th to 15th centuries that the Kazakh ethnicity emerged.